 Students were offered 15 problems to solve in five divisions: grades 3-4, grades 5-6, grades 7-8, grades 9-10 and grades 11-12.

-An awards ceremony will be held on Saturday, June 8, 2019 to recognize the top scorers in each grade.
+An awards ceremony was held on Saturday, June 8, 2019 to recognize the top three students in each grade.
+The following recognizes the top ten scorers in each grade.

 |10:00 a.m.||Math Olympiad testing begins for students in grades 3-8